 We’ve played fetch on the stairs, using toys that make weird bounces like a Kong Wubba.
-Using the stairs for a game of fetch keeps the game contained while forcing your dog to run up and down.
+Using the stairs for a game of fetch keeps the game contained while forcing your dog to run up and down — using more energy.

 8. Wrestle Or Play Tug

 Honey loves playing tug.
 We trained her to inhibit her bite, so we can play rowdy games of tug without getting hurt.
 My husband also gets down on the ground and wrestles with Honey.
 They both enjoy a little roughhousing, as long as it’s under control.